-When located in a triangle, a unit can face in 12 different directions: 3 sides, 3 corners, but there also 6 other directions that line up with rows of triangles (see diagram below).
-On a square grid, there are 8 natural facings, a hexagonal grid has 6 edges + 6 corners, also resulting in 12.
+When located in a triangle, a unit can be oriented in 12 different directions: 3 sides, 3 corners, but there also 6 other directions that line up with rows of triangles (see diagram below).
+This is not unlike a square grid where you have 8 natural facings, or a hexagonal grid that has 12 facings (6 edges + 6 corners).

 The orientation and facings, having 12 "natural" directions on the grid, might be the biggest advantage of the triangular grid.
 However, just an in squares, the connections between the grid cells is asymmetric.
 But this is also the case when considering the "zig-zag" directions in a hexagonal grid.

 Firing arcs become a little more complex.
-The diagram below shows firing arcs at 60 degrees, and a distance of 4.
+The diagram below shows firing arcs at 60 degrees, and a distance of 4, using the counting metric as derived above.
 Note the little discrepancy in the firing arc for the unit on the right.

 All this seems workable, but it takes time getting used to.